oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 Description values MAY be used in debug or error output which is intended for developers making use of schemas.
 Tools that translate other media types or programming languages to and from a JADN schema MAY choose to convert that media type or programming language's native comments to or from description values.
 Implementations MAY strip description values at any point during processing.
 In particular, this allows for shortening schemas when the size of deployed schemas is a concern.

-### 3.1.3 Examples
+### 3.1.3 Definition Formats

 JADN type definitions are themselves information objects that can be represented in many ways.
-[Section 5.1](#5-1-type-definition-styles) defines two styles (JADN-IDL and table) that can represent JADN definitions in a more readable format than JSON data.
+[Section 5](#5-definition-formats) defines two styles (JADN-IDL and table) that can represent JADN definitions in a format that is more readable than JSON data.

 The [Protobuf](#proto) introduction has an example Person structure with three fields, the third of which is optional: